EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/electrolyzer.md

   In addition, all values have to be non-negative.
 - **`stack_lifetime::Real`**:\
   The stack lifetime affects when the stack has to be replaced.
-  The lifetime is given as multiple of the operational duration (see *[Utilize `TimeStruct`](@extref EnergyModelsBase utilize_timestruct)* for an explanation).
+  The lifetime is given as multiple of the operational duration (see *[Utilize `TimeStruct`](@extref EnergyModelsBase how_to-utilize_TS-struct-sp)* for an explanation).
   A typical value is in the range of 60000-100000 h in the case of an operational duration of 1 h.

 ## [Mathematical description](@id nodes-elec-math)

-In the following mathematical experssions, we use the name for variables and functions used in the model.
+In the following mathematical equations, we use the name for variables and functions used in the model.
 Variables are in general represented as

 ``\texttt{var\_example}[index_1, index_2]``